The local information of difference equations

 One of our goals is to relate difference modules on the affine line to difference modules on the punctured affine line.
 Due to the action of $\Z$, instead of removing a single point from the line, one must remove a whole $\Z$-orbit $p+\Z$.
 In the sequel, we will let $p\in \A^1$ be fixed, and we will let $\As = \A^1\setminus (p+\Z) = \Spec \C\left[z,\frac{1}{z-p},\frac{1}{z-p\pm 1},\ldots \right]$. \begin{definition}Difference modules on the punctured line $\A^1$ are defined to be left modules over the ring

 A difference module is said to be \textbf{holonomic} if it is finitely generated and every element is annihilated by a nonzero $f\in \ddAp$.
-We denote the categories of differences modules and holonomic modules on the punctured line by $\Mod(\ddAp)$ and $\Hol(\ddAp)$, respectively. \end{definition} The pullback functor from $\A^1$ to $\As$ naturally extends to difference modules.
+We denote the categories of difference modules and holonomic modules on the punctured line by $\Mod(\ddAp)$ and $\Hol(\ddAp)$, respectively. \end{definition}

 \begin{definition} Define the \textbf{restriction to the punctured line} functor $|_\As:\Mod(\ddA)\longrightarrow \Mod(\ddAp)$ as follows: for $M\in \Hol(\ddA)$,